ause-journal/ause-journal.github.io/docs/26ex-ase.md

 ## Deadline

-Submission deadline: 30 June 2026
+Submission deadline: 1 September 2026

 ## How to Submit